desech/desech-studio/README.md

 - adobexd
   - lines are `<hr>`; no bg color on `<hr>`
-  - filter shadow on svg; opacity effect and bg opacity
+  - filter shadow on svg; opacity effect
   - set blend mode to effects
   - bring align-self back to adobexd
   - svg masked shapes